LunNova/Blog/content/articles/_2026/rocm-711-you-can-not-build/index.md

 ](https://github.com/pytorch/pytorch/issues/119081).
 Users and distros have resorted to patching hipblaslt to allow generating a stub build with no device kernels, or building for an extra throwaway arch that will not be used at runtime.

 [^hipblaslt-metadata]: Without a nixpkgs-carried patch, hipBLASLt's Tensile kernel metadata files (.dat) were stored in verbose formats reaching 80MiB+ per lazy library for some ISAs and >10GiB overall.
 The patch enables zstd compression of msgpack-formatted metadata, dramatically reducing file sizes.
 See [rocm-libraries issue #1327](https://github.com/ROCm/rocm-libraries/issues/1327) and nixpkgs' [messagepack-compression-support.patch](https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/rocm-modules/6/hipblaslt/messagepack-compression-support.patch) applied since ROCm 6.4.
+    The source tarball itself also needs post-fetch compression of bundled YAML files after 7.2 because the 2GiB added for CDNA4/gfx950 pushed it over the limit, see [nixpkgs PR #497589](https://github.com/NixOS/nixpkgs/pull/497589).

 [^ck-build-architecture]: Smuggling .o files between nix derivations to avoid a single build that hits hydra's 10 hour build timeout and to make it possible to parallelise across a multi box build farm.
 See default.nix and base.nix in the [composable_kernel dir in nixpkgs](https://github.com/NixOS/nixpkgs/tree/25.11/pkgs/development/rocm-modules/6/composable_kernel).